artcom/hivemq-retained-message-query-plugin/README.md

 ## CORS

-The HTTP Server can be configured to provide CORS headers by adding the following section to `conf/config.xml`:
+It can be necessary to send CORS headers along with the response e.g. if there is no upstream server which handles it.
+The internal HTTP Server can be configured to provide these CORS headers by adding the following section to `conf/config.xml`:

 ```
 <retained-message-query-extension>